Trupti0406/twitter-clone/README.md

 # Features

 1. Login page (where user can enter the details and login)
-2. Register page (where user can enter the register detail and register)
+2. Register page (where users can enter the register detail and register)
 3. Home page (where we list all the tweets)
-4. Create Git Repository
-5. List Products
-   1. create products array
-   2. add product images
-   3. render products
-   4. style products
-6. Add page routing
-   1. npm i react-router-dom
-   2. create route for home screen
-   3. create router for product screen
+4. Profile details page (show a user profile details)
+5. Tweet Details Page (show tweet detail and also list all the replies related to that tweet)